orion-project/rezonator2/docs/add-plot-func.md

     ...
     addToolBar(makeToolBar(tr("Functions"), {
         ...
-        actnFuncBeamOverStab,
+        actnFuncCalcSomething,
         ...
     }));
     ...
 }
 ```

-### Now the new empty function should be available
+#### Now the new empty function should be available

 - The function will not be called if schema is empty.
 Add at least one element before calling the function.
 - The function window can be saved in schema file already and will be restored.